 Including green infrastructure in street schemes can contribute to the full range of Healthy Streets Indicators.
 Our document highlights how green infrastructure does that.

 The Mayor of London's website has more information about how green infrastructure protects people from air pollution.

 Healthy Streets check for designers

 The Healthy Streets check for designers is a spreadsheet tool to support designers.
-The latest version of the tool is available below.
-It was updated in May 2021.
+It was last updated in May 2021.